 - 1. Disrespectful actions toward, or in defiance of, school staff or volunteers. - 2.
 The use of profanity. - 3.
-Cheating, including copying another's work or allowing one's work to be copied. - A. If a student cheats, the student's work will be confiscated, and a failing grade will be recorded for the assignment.
+Cheating, including copying another's work or allowing one's work to be copied.
+This includes work created by AI (see Use of AI on page 33). - A. If a student cheats, the student's work will be confiscated, and a failing grade will be recorded for the assignment.
 Parents will be notified of the situation. - B. If a student plagiarizes, the student will receive a zero for the assignment and an unsatisfactory rating for effort and conduct.
 In addition, the teacher will notify the parents of the offense and will confer with the student to correct the behavior. - 4.
 Fighting or rough behavior on the playground or school grounds. - 5.
 Immoral actions. - 6.
-Possession or use of a controlled substance, smoking, vaping, e-cigarettes, or drinking alcoholic beverages. - 7.
-Truancy. - 8.
+Possession or use of a controlled substance, smoking, vaping, e-cigarettes, or drinking alcoholic beverages.

+- 7. Truancy. - 8.
 Lack of care for school property, including textbooks. - 9.
 Vandalism, including abuse of school property inside or outside of the school building, damaging the interior or exterior of school buses and marking or gouging desks or lockers.
 Financial restitution for acts of vandalism will be required of the student's parents. - 10.
-Inappropriate bus conduct, including disrespectful behavior toward the bus driver.

-- 11. Disrespectful behavior in church. - 12.
+Inappropriate bus conduct, including disrespectful behavior toward the bus driver. - 11.
+Disrespectful behavior in church. - 12.
 Uniform violations. - 13.
 Note passing and use of e-mail for threatening or inappropriate messages. - 14.
 Inappropriate use of technology, which includes social media platforms & cell phones.